Wigmore Hall: Competitions

-The Wigmore Hall/Independent Opera International Song Competition (formerly the Wigmore Hall/Kohn Foundation International Song Competition) has run at the venue for the past 15 years and the Hall has been home to the triennial Wigmore Hall International String Quartet Competition (formerly The London International String Quartet Competition and initially the Portsmouth International String Quartet Competition) since July 2010.
+The biennial Wigmore Hall/Independent Opera International Song Competition (formerly the Wigmore Hall/Kohn Foundation International Song Competition) was founded in 1997 and has run at the venue since then.

-Wigmore Hall/Independent Opera International Song Competition

-Since its foundation in 1997, the biennial Competition has grown in status and prestige, and continues to attract singers and pianists from around the world, aged 33 or under, who are keen to embark on significant recital careers.

 After 20 years of support from The Kohn Foundation, the 2019 Competition was sponsored by Independent Opera at Sadler's Wells.
 Independent Opera's relationship with Wigmore Hall dates back 10 years to its first Wigmore Hall/Independent Opera Voice Fellowship awarded to bass Matthew Rose.
 The Preliminary Round, the Semi-Finals and Final are held at Wigmore Hall.

+Sinc July 2020 the Hall has also hosted the triennial Wigmore Hall International String Quartet Competition (formerly The London International String Quartet Competition and initially the Portsmouth International String Quartet Competition).

+Singers and pianists aged 33 or under from around the world are eligible.

 Broadcasts and recordings

 The hall is a venue for broadcasting and recording.
 BBC Radio 3 transmits its lunchtime concert from Wigmore Hall every Monday during the season, which runs from September to July.
 Recent BBC Lunchtime Concerts have featured Benjamin Grosvenor, the Škampa Quartet, Christoph Denoth, Noriko Ogawa, Gautier Capuçon, Gabriela Montero, the ATOS Trio, Clara Mouriz, Mark Padmore and Yevgeny Sudbin.
 A number of evening concerts are also broadcast live or recorded for later transmission on Sky Arts TV as well as being released by recording companies.